 There are other factors that influence a woman’s decision to become pregnant.
 Women opting for higher education and entering male-dominated field of work where people solely concentrate on achieving targets and having profits and are less supportive towards motherhood.3 Sadly, the society still fails to understand the necessity of childcare due to which the work policies don’t suit the women who finally have to choose between being a mother and a wage earner.

-The options of fertility treatments and birth control are also the reason behind the rise in the rate of
+The options of fertility treatments and birth control are also the reason behind the rise in the rate of women having babies after 35.
+The researchers have labeled ages 35-39 and above 40 have as advanced maternal age (AMA).

 The internet could be saying that it is okay to go a little beyond your due date, but, it is important to discuss the risks involved it.
 Induction can be considered for the gestation weeks of 40-42, but it is recommended once the mother passes the 42nd week of gestation to reduce the risk of infant mortality.